 Post-workout, it’s important to replenish your body’s nutrients in order to facilitate a quick and effective physical recovery.

 Drink lots of fluids to rehydrate yourself.
 You can blend your water with 100% juice, such as orange juice, to regain energy-boosting carbohydrates.
 More carbs!
 Remember, you’ll be burning a lot of carbohydrates (the main fuel for your muscles) when you workout.
 Proteins: the fundamental building blocks of bones, muscles, cartilage, skin, and even blood.
 Besides, your body uses protein to build and repair tissues.
 Without it, your muscles wouldn’t be able to repair themselves and grow.
 You also use protein to make enzymes, hormones, and other body chemicals.
-Pretty necessary as you can see!
-Foods like seafood, white-meat poultry, eggs, and beans are great sources where you can get your protein from.
+Proteins, especially collagen, are pretty necessary as you can see!
+Foods like seafood, white-meat poultry, eggs, and beans are great sources where you can get your protein from, including quality collagen supplement.
 Do what works for YOU.
 Everyone’s body is different, which makes getting to know yours extremely important.
 While giving your workout 100% will always be the most effective, make sure to also listen to your body to avoid going overboard.
 Rest in a way that best suits your physical need post-exercise.

 1)Oatmeal: Whether for breakfast or a midday snack, a simple bowl of oats is the perfect way to jumpstart your day or keep your going.
 Oatmeal’s low-glycemic index and high fiber content digests slowly, allowing you to use that saved-up energy throughout your day.The best part?
 It won’t cause you to crash like with other caffeine and sugar-heavy beverages and snacks.